lewagon/dotfiles/01-Ruby/05-Regular-Expressions/02-Marketing-campaign/README.md

 ![Emailing campaign](https://raw.githubusercontent.com/lewagon/fullstack-images/master/ruby/email-step4.svg?sanitize=true)

-You are now working on the email's body.
-You're thinking of adding a bit of personalisation.
-Starting an email by "Dear customer" doesn't sound good, you'd rather extract the username from the email and start by something like `Dear Seb`.
+You are now working on the email's body and want it to be customised.
+Starting an email by "Dear customer" doesn't sound good, you'd rather extract the username from the email and start it with "Dear Seb".

 Code a `compose_email` method that:
 - extracts the username, domain and TLD from the email
-- returns a Hash formatted as below
+- returns a `Hash` formatted as below:

 ```ruby
 {